BryanxFreecss/Bryan-s_Data_Analyst_SQL_Portfolio/README.md

 # Introduction

 Hello!
-My name is Bryan I began my career as a Data Analyst approximately around a year ago.
+My name is Bryan I began my career as a Data Analyst around a year ago.
 I am thankful for the opportunity to learn more and continually improve my skills.

 ## Goals